About the Artist

 Dr. Onalbayeva continued her performances as a recitalist, chamber musician, composer, and as an orchestral soloist.
-She received a Soros Prize for her work in development of international cultural exchanges.
-She earned two M.M degrees in both composition and piano performance at the University of New Orleans.
-She then received her Doctoral of Musical Arts in piano performance at Louisiana State University.
-Throughout her career, Dr. Onalbayeva has been a strong supporter of new music and she has been particularly interested in introducing the music of Kazakhstan to the United States.
-She has continued performances of her music and has participated in international new music festivals as composer, performer and organizer throughout Central Asia, Austria, England, Kazakhstan, Russia, and Uzbekistan.
-While in the U.S. she has participated in new music activities and performances as piano soloist and chamber musician in Alabama, Louisiana, Mississippi, South Carolina, North Carolina, Florida and Chicago, Illinois.Dr.
-Onalbayeva is Associate Professor at the University of Mobile and is founder, co-director and pianist of the chamber ensemble The Gulf Coast Virtuosi.
-She currently serves as President of the Gulf Coast Steinway Society (Alabama, Mississippi and Florida).
-She was recently commissioned to write a symphonic poem titled Zherym (My Motherland) which was premiered on May 17, 2014 by the Kazakhstan National Orchestra and she also performed the Liszt Piano Concerto No.1 on the same concert.
+She received a Soros Prize for her work in the development of international cultural exchanges.
+She earned two Master of Musical Arts degrees in both composition and piano performance at the University of New Orleans.
+She then received her Doctorate of Musical Arts in piano performance at Louisiana State University.
+Throughout her career, Dr. Onalbayeva has been a strong supporter of new music and she has been particularly interested in introducing the music of Kazakhstan to audiences the United States.
+She performs her music and participates in international new music festivals as a composer, performer and organizer throughout Central Asia, Uzbekistan, Kazakhstan, Russia, Europe, Costa Rica, Bahamas and the United States.